July 29, 2025

 Now, let's talk about forgiveness.
 And no, I don't mean the kind you need after spending your kid's college fund on golf clubs.
 (I'm kidding! ...mostly.)

-The Mavrik Irons have this thing called "Progressive Center of Gravity," which sounds like some new-age yoga position but is actually pretty cool.
+The Mavrik irons have this thing called "Progressive Center of Gravity," which sounds like some new-age yoga position but is actually pretty cool for any golfer.

 Basically, it means each iron is optimized for its specific purpose.
-The long irons are designed for high launch (which I desperately need – my long iron shots usually have the trajectory of a wounded duck), while the short irons are more precise for those approach shots.
+The long irons are designed for high launch and maximum distance (which I desperately need – my long iron shots usually have the trajectory of a wounded duck).
+The short irons are more precise for those approach shots.

+It's like having a Swiss Army knife in your golf bag.
 It's like having a Swiss Army knife in your golf bag, but way less likely to accidentally stab you.
+Each Mavrik iron in the set has been engineered to forgive off-center hits.

 Perimeter Weighting: Saving Face(s)

 And then there's the perimeter weighting.
-Now, I'm no physicist (shocking, I know), but apparently, this helps with forgiveness on off-center hits.
+Now, I'm no physicist (shocking, I know), but apparently, this helps with forgiveness on off-center hits and mishits.

 And let me tell you, I need all the forgiveness I can get on the golf course.
 My swing has more inconsistencies than my ex's stories about why he was late for dinner.
 (Ba-dum-tss!
 I'll be here all week, folks.)